- Best Practices ●

 Monitoring and maintenance

-The last step in implementing QR Codes in logistics is monitoring the process.
-No process is ever 100% foolproof on the first attempt.
-Monitoring is essential so that the implementation process can be adjusted when needed and the entire logistics and inventory system can be properly maintained.
+The final step in implementing QR Codes in logistics is monitoring the process.
+No system is 100% foolproof on the first attempt.